quysong/remitano-test/README.md

 MySQL for database (host on https://planetscale.com/) Cypress for integration test
 Jest for unit test
+Nodejs version 16.13.0
-Using Vercel for hosting: https://remitano-test.vercel.app/
+Using Vercel for hosting: https://remitano-test.vercel.app
 ```

 ## Start